mapbox/dr-ui/CONTRIBUTING.md

 A new release needs to be deployed on the various docs sites that consume `dr-ui`.
 Two scripts have been configured to perform this task.
 Both scripts do the same task, so please choose one option and run that only.

-### First Script
+### Pull Request Script

-The first script, `scripts/create-pull-request.sh`, includes a sequence of shell commands to navigate to a docs repo on your local dev environment, run `npm install @mapbox/dr-ui` to install a specific version of `dr-ui`, commit `package.json` and `package.lock` to a new branch, and create a github pull request.
-It must be run once for every docs repo using dr-ui, a total of 16.
+`scripts/create-pull-request.sh` includes a sequence of shell commands to navigate to a docs repo on your local dev environment, run `npm install @mapbox/dr-ui` to install a specific version of `dr-ui`, commit `package.json` and `package.lock` to a new branch, and create a github pull request.

 This script should be run from the root of this repository, and requires you to have [github cli](https://cli.github.com/) installed.